SpeedCodeOrg/LLM4PP/model_finetune/README.md

 # Finetuning

 ## Required Libraries
+We have tested this with CUDA version 12.1.
+Other versions can also work, but may require changing the library versions installed.

 To install all of the necessary libraries, first create a conda environment:
 ```
 conda create -n sft_code_opt python=3.10
 ```

-Then, install all of the necessary libraries by running:
+Then, activate the conda environment by running: `conda activate sft_code_opt` and install all of the necessary libraries by running:
 ```
 pip install -r requirements.txt
 ```